 - Health Policy and Population Health: Students will attend talks by public health and population health specialists on topics related to health care policy and the impact of these policies on patient care.
 Students also learn about ways physicians may engage in advocacy and may pursue specific public health issues of interest to them, including health services and health outcomes research projects.
 Those students interested in public health and policy may delve more deeply into these issues by pursuing a master’s degree in public health.

 - Leadership: Students are expected to assume a leadership role in their future endeavors, whether as a community practitioner or in the realm of research and academic medicine.
-Leadership preparation starts early in the program when students help plan and coordinate the annual Primary Care Week activities.
+Leadership preparation starts early in the program when students help plan and coordinate the annual Primary Care Week activities and the annual Primary Care Advocacy Town Hall on campus.
 Additionally, students will participate in the establishment of a new chapter of Primary Care Progress, a nationally recognized network that is committed to strengthening the community of people at the heart of primary care through leadership development, advocacy and community at medical schools nationwide.
-Fourth-year students further develop these skills by taking the “Preparation for Teaching and Leadership in Residency” elective.
+Fourth-year students further develop these skills by taking the a leadership and advocacy elective.

 - Information Mastery: Information Mastery is the application of the principles of evidence-based medicine concepts and techniques to the day-to-day practice of medical care.
 It allows future physicians to maximize the value of their services by paying close attention to the costs, benefits and harms of their interventions as they relate to the patient, family and the entire community.
 The program pursues a core mission to change the way people think about health, how they deliver health care and ultimately care for themselves.
 Primary Care Scholars Program students will complete the Information Mastery curriculum by the end of the program.
 Students will have many opportunities to apply and teach the principles of Information Mastery over the course of their four-year medical education at the college.

 - Clinical Practice: The program is designed to prepare the next generation of primary care physicians to meet the rising health needs of local and global communities.
-The program will provide longitudinal experiences in primary care by pairing each student with a primary care physician mentor for both the Capstones and Community Clinical Experience Courses, a component of the curriculum spanning the first two years of medical school.
-Through various preceptorship and shadowing experiences, students will have multiple opportunities to observe and work with primary care clinicians.
-Through these experiences, students will learn core principles of patient-centered care, continuity, health care disparities, team-based care, health policy and quality improvement.
+The program will provide a four-year, longitudinal clinical experience in primary care by pairing each student with a primary care physician mentor and preceptor at an underserved community health center.
+Students will be an integral part of an interprofessional team overseeing the care of a panel of patients throughout the four years.
+Through this experience, students will learn core principles of patient-centered care, continuity, health care disparities, team-based care, health policy and quality improvement.